meltyourface/blank/posts/Magical-practitioners/Ritual-for-Clairvoyant-Divination-through-Scrying/index.md

 ## The Rite of the Veiled Mirror

-Objective: Clairvoyant Divination through Scrying using a Consecrated Crystal Ball
+**Objective**: Clairvoyant Divination through Scrying using a Consecrated Crystal Ball

 Ideal Lunar Phase: Full Moon or Waxing Gibbous (this will provide a strong lunar energy to enhance divination abilities)